samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 1. Create and configure a SAMI device type [configured to receive data from a cloud service](#configuring-a-device-type-as-a-cloud-connector) on SAMI.
 1. Create and configure a "SAMI Connector" application on the third-party cloud.
 This enables the SAMI device to interact with that cloud.

-For the second part, you should consult the developer documentation of the third-party cloud to learn how to create an application.
+For the second part, refer to the developer documentation of the third-party cloud to learn how to create an application.
 [Our Cloud Connector tutorial](/sami/demos-tools/your-first-cloud-connector.html) also gives an example.
 The rest of this section will focus on the first part only.

 ![SAMI Cloud Connectors](/images/docs/sami/sami-documentation/CC_Figure2.png){:.lightbox}